mongmogroup/auto-trading-framework/README.md

 2. Regarding Python stuffs, there could be some ways for setting up the training environment:
-* Create and Activate Virtual Environment (Optional but highly recommended)
+a.
+Create and Activate Virtual Environment (Optional but highly recommended)
     + cd into this repository
     ```bash
     cd auto-trading-framework